tarao/bundle-el/README.md

 definition, you can pass keyword list after the package name.

-For example, if you want to install `zenburn-theme` but want to use other version than el-get's default recipe, you can reuse the default recipe with overriding `:url` option.
+For example, if you want to install `zenburn-theme` but want to use other version than El-Get's default recipe, you can reuse the default recipe with overriding `:url` option.
 ```lisp
 (el-get-bundle zenburn-theme